Refund to Savings

 Refund to Savings (R2S) is a program intended to help low-income households build savings and increase financial security.

-The result of a collaboration between the Center for Social Development at Washington University in St. Louis, Duke University, and Intuit Inc. R2S is the largest savings experiment conducted in the United States to date.
-This initiative builds on Intuit's TurboTax Free File Alliance Online product, available free to lower-income taxpayers, to reach thousands of households.
+The result of a collaboration between the Center for Social Development at Washington University in St. Louis, Duke University, and Intuit Inc, R2S is the largest savings experiment conducted in the United States to date.
+This initiative builds on Intuit's TurboTax Free File Alliance Online product, available for free to lower-income taxpayers, to reach thousands of households.

 The goal of the initiative is to design and test a low-touch, scalable intervention that can transform the tax-refund windfall into savings to improve financial security.
 The intervention builds on existing infrastructure and integrates with normal financial behavior, so it can quickly and inexpensively be expanded to reach millions of American households.